 Not solely for the richNot solely for the rich

-Traditionally, pied-a-terre apartments were exclusively for the wealthy.
+Traditionally, Pied-a-Terre apartments were exclusively for the wealthy.
 You can still find these in upscale neighborhoods.
-However, you can also find ones in more modest areas that serve the purpose.
-These might have fewer amenities, and you also may have to sacrifice convenience due to the apartment’s location.
+However, you can also find more modest areas that serve the purpose.
+These might have fewer amenities, and you may have to sacrifice convenience due to the apartment’s location.

 A potential taxA potential tax